Close

 Vitamin B12

-Vitamin B12 is essential for normal blood and nerve function.
-Women who are pregnant need enough B12 to meet their own needs and their baby’s needs to grow.
-B12 is only found in animal foods and fortified foods, so pregnant or breastfeeding women who follow vegan diets should consult the doctor for B12 supplements even if they are showing no signs of deficiency.
+Vitamin B12 is essential for normal blood and nerve function for pregnant women and their growing baby.
+B12 is only found in animal foods and fortified foods, so pregnant and breastfeeding women who follow vegan diets should consult the doctor for B12 supplements even if they are showing no signs of deficiency.

 Vitamin D